ARKlab/ArtesianSDK-JS/readme.md

 ### Bid Ask Time Series

-`EditMarketAssessment` starts the write mode for a Bid Ask.
+`EditBidAsk` starts the write mode for a Bid Ask.
 Checks are done to verify registration and MarketDataType to verify it is a Bid Ask.
 Using `AddData` to provide a local date time and a BidAskValue to be written.

 ```javascript